SkylerClayne/php-topia/README.md

 ## API Reference

-This project makes use of [Bootstrap 3](http://getbootstrap.com/ "Bootstrap") for templating the webpage.
+This project makes use of [Bootstrap 3](http://getbootstrap.com/ "Bootstrap") for templating the project.

 ## License